Questions & Answers: Human Resources

 How do I obtain an email account?

-Your department administrator should submit a request via email to firstname.lastname@example.org with the following information:
+Your department administrator should submit a service request to the Shands help desk with the following information:

 Full Name: (Al E. Gator)